ubercomrade/esdeg/README.md

 ENSG00000001167,-0.2,0.444068007
 ENSG00000001460,-0.1,0.808782152
 ```
 **!IMPORTANT!
-You have to use the same gene IDs as those used in the preparation step for promoters**
+You have to use the same type of gene IDs (ENSEMBL ID, NCBI Gene ID, HUGO Gene ID ...) as that used in the preparation step for promoters**

 **Second positional argument** `matrices`:

-It's PATH to directory with motifs database prepared by `ESDEG.py preparation`
+It is PATH to directory with prepared database by `ESDEG.py preparation`

 **Third positional argument** `output`:

-Path to write result table.
+Output file in tab-separated format (.tsv) e.g. /path/to/output/file.tsv.

 #### Optional arguments description